- Blog

 What are the different types of belly button infections?

-Belly button yeast infection: A belly button yeast infection is a type of fungal infection that affects the skin around the belly button.
-Also known as candidiasis, belly button yeast infections occur when there is an overgrowth of Candida yeast in the area.
-This can be caused by factors such as poor hygiene, wearing tight clothing or belly button piercings that traps moisture, a weakened immune system, or taking antibiotics that disrupt the natural balance of bacteria and fungi in your body.
-Some studies have also shown that yeast infections are more common in those with diabetes, as yeast feeds off of sugar, and those with diabetes often have increased or unmanageable blood sugar levels.
+Some studies have shown that yeast infections are more common in those with diabetes.
+This is because yeast feeds off of sugar, and those with diabetes often have increased or unmanageable blood sugar levels.
 Symptoms of a belly button yeast infection include redness and itching around the belly button, flaky or peeling skin, and small bumps or blisters.
-Treatment typically involves keeping the area clean and dry, using antifungal creams or ointments as directed by a healthcare professional, and making lifestyle changes to prevent future infections.
+Treatment typically involves keeping the area clean and dry, and using antifungal creams or ointments as directed by a healthcare professional.

 Bacterial belly button infection: A bacterial belly button infection is a type of infection that occurs when bacteria enters the skin around the belly button, causing inflammation and other symptoms.
 This can happen due to poor hygiene, a recent belly button piercing, injury or surgery to the area, or an underlying medical condition that weakens the immune system.
-Symptoms of a bacterial belly button infection include redness, swelling, pain, discharge from the belly button, and fever.
-Treatment typically involves keeping the area clean and dry, applying antibiotic ointments as directed by a healthcare professional, taking oral antibiotics if necessary, and addressing any underlying medical conditions that may be contributing to the infection.

 Omphilitis: Omphilitis is a bacterial belly button infection that primarily occurs in newborn infants during the first 4 weeks of their lives (the neonatal period).
-It can be caused by bacteria such as staphylococcus aureus, group A streptococcus, Escherichia coli, and others.
-Omphilitis can rapidly progress into a serious and even deadly infection.
-If you or a caregiver notices symptoms such as abdominal swelling, discharge, or a red rash around your child’s belly button or umbilical stump, seek immediate medical attention.
+It can be caused by bacteria such as Staphylococcus aureus, group A streptococcus, Escherichia coli, and others.

 Belly button staph infection: Belly button staph infections are caused by a type of bacteria called Staphylococcus bacteria.
 It can manifest as abscesses (pockets of pus under the skin) or non-bullous impetigo and bullous impetigo, two conditions that lead to crust and sores.

 Belly button strep infection: Belly button strep infections are caused by a type of bacteria called Streptococcus bacteria.
-This type of infection can lead to conditions such as impetigo and cellulitis, and can spread beyond your skin into your tissues.
+This type of infection can lead to conditions such as impetigo and cellulitis and can spread beyond your skin into your tissues.
 If you notice fever, chills, or swollen lymph nodes, contact your doctor right away.

-It is also possible to develop a belly button infection from skin conditions like epidermoid and pilar cysts.
-Cysts are small pockets of air, fluid, or other substances which can develop on the top layer of skin (epidermoid cyst) or around a hair follicle (pilar cysts).
-Although cysts themselves are not considered bacterial infections, they can sometimes fill with bacteria and pus and develop into an infection.
-If you notice a cyst, don’t mess with it (tempting as it may be); trying to pop or drain a cyst on your own can create more problems.
-Instead, contact a dermatologist or other healthcare provider so that a professional can assess the cyst and drain it if necessary.
+However, they can sometimes fill with bacteria and pus and turn into an infection.
+If you notice a cyst, don’t mess with it (tempting as it may be).
+Trying to pop or drain a cyst on your own can create more problems.
+Instead, contact a dermatologist or healthcare provider to assess the cyst and drain it if necessary.

 What are the symptoms of a belly button infection?